opennetworkinglab/aether-docs/pronto_deployment_guide/hw_installation.rst

      2. On the Fabric switches, the ``eth0`` port is shared between the OpenBMC interface and the ONIE/ONL installation.
-Add a ``bmc`` virtual interface with a label of ``eth0`` on each fabric switch.
+Add a ``bmc`` virtual interface with a label of ``eth0`` on each fabric switch, and check the ``OOB Management`` checkbox.

-11. Create IP addresses for the physical and virtual interfaces.
+12. Create IP addresses for the physical and virtual interfaces.
 These should have the Tenant and VRF set.

     The Management Server should always have the first IP address in each